Zettlr/Zettlr/README.md

 #### `package`

 Packages the application, but not bundle it into an installer.
-Without any suffix, this command will package the application for your current platform.
+Without any suffix, this command will package the application for your current platform and architecture.
 To create specific packages (may require running on the corresponding platform), the following suffixes are available:

-- `package:mac`
+- `package:mac-x64` (Intel-based Macs)
+- `package:mac-arm` (Apple Silicon-based Macs)
-- `package:win`
+- `package:win-x64` (Intel-based Windows)
-- `package:win-arm`
+- `package:win-arm` (ARM-based Windows)
-- `package:linux-x32`
-- `package:linux-x64`
+- `package:linux-x64` (Intel-based Linux)
+- `package:linux-arm` (ARM-based Linux)

 The resulting application packages are stored in `./out`.

-#### `release:{platform}`
+#### `release:{platform-arch}`

-Packages the application and then bundles it into an installer for the corresponding platform.
-To create such a bundle (may require running on the corresponding platform), one of the following values for `{platform}` is required:
+Packages the application and then bundles it into an installer for the corresponding platform and architecture.
+To create such a bundle (may require running on the corresponding platform), one of the following values for `{platform-arch}` is required:

-- `release:mac`
+- `release:mac-x64` (Intel-based Macs)
+- `release:mac-arm` (Apple Silicon-based Macs)
-- `release:win`
+- `release:win-x64` (Intel-based Windows)
-- `release:win-arm`
+- `release:win-arm` (ARM-based Windows)
-- `release:linux-x32`
-- `release:linux-x64`
+- `release:linux-x64` (Intel-based Linux)
-- `release:linux` (shorthand for calling `yarn release:linux-x32 && yarn release:linux-x64`)
+- `release:linux-arm` (ARM-based Linux)

 The resulting setup bundles are stored in `./release`.